 Metrics

-Metrics enables you to monitor GPU, CPU, memory, disk, network, and interconnect performance across your CMK cluster and VMs.
-Metrics are collected automatically every 60 seconds.
+Metrics enable you to monitor GPU, CPU, memory, disk, network, and interconnect performance across your CMK cluster and VMs.
+Metrics are collected automatically every 60 seconds and retained for 30 days.
 You can view them in the Console or query via Prometheus-compatible API.

 You can also ingest custom application metrics for end-to-end visibility from hardware to application performance.